openpermissions/support-docs/documents/markdown/guides/getting-started.md

-For example, the Copyright Hub demo service implements right/left click on displayed images to retrieve offers from Hub Keys or image identifiers, to enable shopping cart purchases.
+For example, the Copyright Hub demo service implements right/left click on displayed images to retrieve offers from Hub Keys or image identifiers and enable shopping cart purchases of images with just a few clicks from finding an image to acquiring a licence for use.

 ## Contribute, extend, or deploy

 OPP is an open source project.
 You can find the code in GitHub at [`https://github.com/openpermissions/`](https://github.com/openpermissions/).

 The repositories are organised one for each microservice or library, where **services** are implemented as servers and named with the